SEO is Dead – PIG is the New SEO

 Otherwise you don’t do search engine optimization anymore, you practice PIG, as in Pleasing Intrusive Google.

-The most obvious sign you practice PIG is trying to provide so called “rich answers” on Google.
+The most obvious sign you practice PIG is trying to provide so called “rich answers” and other onpage features on Google that display third part content right there in search results.

 Google is increasingly turning into an answering machine and abandoning their former task of acting as a search engine.